confluentinc/cp-docker-images/docs/quickstart.rst

       -e KAFKA_REST_HOST_NAME=localhost \
       confluentinc/cp-kafka-rest:3.1.1

   For the next two steps, we're going to use CURL commands to talk to the REST Proxy.
 Our deployment steps thus far have ensured that both the REST Proxy container and the Schema Registry container are accessible directly through network ports on our local host.
-The REST Proxy service is listening at http://localhost:8082  As above, we'll launch a new Docker container from which to execute our commands :
+The REST Proxy service is listening at http://localhost:8082  As above, we'll launch a new Docker container from which to execute our commands:

   .. sourcecode:: bash